 Additionally, Peru has a high rate of human trafficking and serves as the source, transit point, and destination of many people who have been trafficked for sex labor.
 To try to curtail the rising rates of human trafficking and exploitation, the Peruvian government outlawed pimping (proxenetismo) in 2008.
 Pimping is punishable by three to six years in prison while the pimping of a person under the age of 18 is punishable by five to 12 years in prison.

 Brothels and Other Zones of Operation

-Licensed brothels exist and operate legally in Peru, but they are subject to police inspections/raids and potential closures for breaking certain laws, including the use of foreign prostitutes who are in Peru illegally.
-Illegal brothels are common, especially in Peru’s major cities.
+The safest option for sex tourists of Peru is to go through a legally-operating venue such as a licensed brothel or hotel.
+However, these venues are also subject to police inspections, raids, and potential closures for breaking certain laws, including the use of foreign prostitutes illegally in Peru; illegal brothels are common, especially in Peru's major cities.

 Child Prostitution and Human Trafficking in Peru

 Child prostitution and human trafficking are the darkest and most tragic aspects of prostitution in Peru, and both are unfortunately all too common.

 According to the US Department of State’s “Peru 2013 Human Rights Report,” Peru is considered “a destination for child sex tourism, with Lima, Cusco, Loreto, and Madre de Dios as the principal locations.”

 Child prostitution is a common and growing problem in areas in which Illegal gold mining booms occur.
 Informal bars, known locally as prostibares, develop to cater to the influx of miners, and prostitutes working in these bars may be 15-years-old or younger.

 Human trafficking is tied to both adult and child prostitution.
 Traffickers lure increasing numbers of adult and underage women into prostitution, many from poor jungle regions of Peru.